akstevx/starwarssdk-app/README.md

 # Starwarssdk-app
+A demo application to showcase modular SDK builders for better Android SDK (library) design.

 ## Summarized flow

-1. To launch StarwarsSDK, call initialize function in StarwarsSdk object and pass in yyour activity: StarwarsSdk.initialize(activity = this)
+1. To launch StarwarsSDK, call initialize function in StarwarsSdk object and pass in your activity: StarwarsSdk.initialize(activity = this)

 2. After SDK is launched
     - You can view a random list of characters from starwars api https://swapi.dev/api/people/